-The procedures collectively known as "booking" that follow a criminal arrest may vary from one jurisdiction to the next, but generally involve the following steps.
+The procedures collectively known as "booking" that follow a criminal arrest may vary from one jurisdiction to the next.
+Generally, it involves the following steps.

-An official will compile the suspect's name, contact information, the nature of the alleged crime (including the code section), and other vital statistics.
-Much of this information will be taken from the police citation or account of the incident.
+Law enforcement will compile the suspect's name, contact information, the nature of the alleged crime and criminal charges (including the code section), and other vital statistics.
+Much of this information comes from the police citation or account of the incident.

 2. Mug Shot